How do I share with my accountant/advisor?

 Login to File Manager.
 Select the file you want to share and click on "Manage Sharing Permissions".
 Add your accountant/advisor's user number, choose the level of access (view or view and edit) and click add.
 You will then see that your file would have been shared with your accountant/advisor along with the level of access you have provided.

-As a PP can I set up access to a client file?
+As a Professional Partner can I set up access to a client file?

 No, only the file owner can share their file.
 You will need to give your client/s your user number and ask them to share their file with you.
-Please note that they will need to have a current Agrimaster subscription or membership.
+Please note that they will need to have a current Agrimaster subscription or legacy plan.

-Can I have the ability to have different access settings with my account?
+Can I have different access settings with my account?

 When I want to share with my accountant, do I have to send them anything?